rqlite/rqlite-go-http/README.md

 A "thin" Go-based client for [rqlite](https://rqlite.io) that communicates with its [HTTP API](https://rqlite.io/docs/api/).
 This client is useful on its own or as a foundation for higher-level libraries.

-This library offers endpoints for:
+This library offers support for:

 - Executing SQL statements (`INSERT`, `UPDATE`, `DELETE`)
 - Running queries (`SELECT`)
-- Handling both read/write statements in a single request
+- Handling both read and write statements in a single request via the _Unified Endpoint_.
-- Backing up and restoring data
+- Backing up and restoring data to your rqlite system
-- Booting a node from a raw SQLite file
+- Booting a rqlite node from a SQLite database file
 - Checking node status, diagnostic info, cluster membership, and readiness
 - Ability to customize HTTP communications for control over TLS, mutual TLS, timeouts, etc.